PyFilesystem/pyfilesystem/docs/interface.rst

 Non - Essential Methods
 -----------------------

-The following methods have default implementations in fs.base.FS and aren't required for a functional FS interface.
+The following methods have default implementations in :py:class:`fs.base.FS` and aren't required for a functional FS interface.
 They may be overriden if an alternative implementation can be supplied:

     * :meth:`~fs.base.FS.copy` Copy a file to a new location
     * :meth:`~fs.base.FS.copydir` Recursively copy a directory to a new location